yaosichao0915/Metro-scrapy/README.md

 To do list: For what I need is some unique products, so there is no changing pages function provided; Changing the cookies automatically is function urgently needed.

+Based on windows 10 and pythno 2.7 , libraries needed can be found at the beginning of the file